 Registering A Death

-A death should be registered with the Registrar of Births and Deaths in the district where death has occurred within 14 days.
+A death should be registered with the Registrar of Births and Deaths in the district where death has occurred within 5 days following completion of the documents.
 Most register offices operate an appointment system to prevent unnecessary waiting.
-When you are in receipt of the Medical Certificate of Cause of Death, which is issued by a general practitioner, it is advised that you telephone the Registrar of Births and Deaths to make an appointment or we can do this for you.
-Appointments can also be made on line which makes life easier when you have part time registration offices.
+When you have been notified by the Medical Examiner, it is advised that you telephone the Registrar of Births and Deaths to make an appointment or we can do this for you.
+Appointments can also be made online which makes life easier when you have part time registration offices.

 How Do I Register A Death?

 It is preferred that a relative of the deceased registers the death.
 If there are no relatives, then it is possible for other persons to register, someone present at the time of death, a senior administrator of the establishment in which the death occurred or the person instructing the funeral director i.e. the executor.
-Approximately 30 minutes should be allowed for the registration procedure and the registrar will require the following information :
+Approximately 30 minutes should be allowed for the registration procedure, and the registrar will require the following information:

-- The date and place of death
+• The date and place of death

-- The full name of the deceased (and maiden name where appropriate)
+• The full name of the deceased (and maiden name where appropriate)

-- The date and place of birth of the deceased
+• The date and place of birth of the deceased

-- The deceased’s occupation and the full names and occupation of her husband if she was a married woman or widow
+• The deceased’s occupation and the full names and occupation of her husband if she was a married woman or widow

-- The deceased’s usual address
+• The deceased’s usual address

-- Whether the deceased was in receipt of a pension from public funds
+• Whether the deceased was in receipt of a pension from public funds

-- If the deceased was married, the date of birth of the spouse
+• If the deceased was married, the date of birth of the spouse

-- Either National Health Service Number of the deceased, if known, or the medical card itself, if available, should be handed to the Registrar
+• Either National Health Service Number of the deceased, if known, or the medical card itself, if available, should be handed to the Registrar

 Following Registration

-Following registration the Registrar will issue three certificates:
+Following registration, the Registrar will issue three certificates:

 A Certificate for Burial or Cremation

 This form is green and is for you to take to the funeral director to allow the funeral to take place.
-In some circumstances this is issued by the Coroner.
+In some circumstances this is issued by the coroner.

 A Certificate of Registration of Death